digitalbricklayer/techteapotcom/src/content/series/teapot-bitesize/_index.md

 title: "Teapot Bitesize"
 ---

-A series of articles giving a short, bite-sized introductions to a topic in networking or network management.
-Settle yourself down with a nice cup of tea and enjoy!
+A series of articles giving short, bite-sized introductions to topics in network management.

+Settle yourself down with a nice cup of tea and enjoy! :wink: